taosdata/TDengine/docs-en/02-intro/index.md

 | Minimize learning and maintenance costs |                    |                      | √                   | In addition to being easily configurable, standard SQL support and the Taos shell for ad hoc queries makes maintenance simpler, allows reuse and reduces learning costs.|
 | Abundant talent supply               | √                  |                      |                     | Given the above, and given the extensive training and professional services provided by TDengine, it is easy to migrate from existing solutions or create a new and lasting solution based on TDengine.|

-## Comparision with other databases
+## Comparison with other databases

 - [Writing Performance Comparison of TDengine and InfluxDB ](https://tdengine.com/2022/02/23/4975.html)
 - [Query Performance Comparison of TDengine and InfluxDB](https://tdengine.com/2022/02/24/5120.html)